• Skip to primary navigation

 Picot Stitch

 Picot stitches create a striking Art Deco effect that looks great on afghans, scarves and shawls.
-It looks intricate, but the techniques involved are simple and easy to learn.
+It appears intricate, but the techniques involved are simple and easy to learn.

 Get the Pattern